curl/curl/docs/DYNBUF.md

 void Curl_dyn_init(struct dynbuf *s, size_t toobig);
 ```

-This inits a struct to use for dynbuf and it can't fail.
+This inits a struct to use for dynbuf and it cannot fail.
 The `toobig` value
 **must** be set to the maximum size we allow this buffer instance to grow to.
 The functions below will return `CURLE_OUT_OF_MEMORY` when hitting this limit.